 Painted Ladies at Alamo Square

 The Painted Ladies are a must-visit for anyone who wants to snap some epic shots for their social media.
-Located on Alamo Square, these eye-popping Victorian houses boast unique colors and details, including classical columns, spindles, and balustrades, and gingerbread-style gables.
+Located on Alamo Square, these eye-popping Victorian houses boast unique colors and details, including classical columns, spindles, balustrades, and gingerbread-style gables.

 Curious fact: also known as “Postcard Row”, the Painted Ladies were featured on the opening credits of the 90’s tv show, Full House.